Rotation Structure

 Women's Health

-Consider the women's health track if you’re interested in women’s gynecologic and maternity care needs and deliveries.
+Consider the women's health track if you’re interested in women’s gynecologic and maternity care.
 The family medicine residency emphasizes well-woman care.
 Still, you can further concentrate your training and tailor your skills in this track.

 The clinical setting allows you to increase your women’s health outpatient skills and gynecologic and obstetric procedural skills such as colposcopy and endometrial biopsy.
 You’ll also develop skills in performing office-based ultrasounds.